johnmyleswhite/SimpleAintEasy/README.md

 The full book is specified in terms of the ordered examples that should be merged together into a full-length book.
-This merging is done, for the moment, in Julia using the `merge_text.jl` script.
+This merging is done, for the moment, in Perl using the `merge_text.pl` script.

 # Dependencies

 Build dependencies:

 * R: Used to generate images
-* Julia: Used to build up one book-length document from individual examples
+* Perl: Used to build up one book-length document from individual examples
 * Pandoc: Used to translate LaTeX-flavored Markdown to pure LaTeX
 * LaTeX: Used to build a PDF from LaTeX